andrew/ultimate-awesome/README.md

 - [awesome-vitepress-v1](https://github.com/logicspark/awesome-vitepress-v1) - A curated list of awesome things related to VitePress.
 - [awesome-web-development](https://github.com/nepaul/awesome-web-development) - 🧡 A curated list of awesome web development resources.
 - [Awesome-Vivaldi](https://github.com/PaRr0tBoY/Awesome-Vivaldi) - Vivaldi themes and mods that I wrote or modified from the vivaldi community.
-- [awesome-building-blocks-for-web-apps](https://github.com/componently-com/awesome-building-blocks-for-web-apps) - Standalone features to be integrated into web applications.
 - [awesome-speaker](https://github.com/fsciuti/awesome-speaker) - A curated list of awesome resource for public speakers, trainers and so on!.
 - [awesome-python-bytes](https://github.com/JackMcKew/awesome-python-bytes) - 😎 🐍 Awesome lists about Python Bytes
 - [awesome-privacy-engineering](https://github.com/mplspunk/awesome-privacy-engineering) - A curated list of resources related to privacy engineering.